The playground is a battlefield

 Ha

-I bet you know what this pregnant poem is about right
+I bet you know what this pregnant poem is about, right

 So many cooked-up condolences waiting to feed the mouth of tomorrow

-So many framed-up names fortified into memories
+So many framed-up names fortified

 And statistics rising up and down like some tired prostitute